department-of-veterans-affairs/vets-website/content/pages/pension/apply/pension-fully-developed-claim.md

   - Have contraction of the concentric visual field to 5 degrees or less, **or**
   - Are a patient in a nursing home due to the loss of mental or physical abilities, **or**
   - Need another person to help you with daily activities like bathing, eating, dressing, adjusting prosthetic devices, or protecting you from the hazards of your environment, **or**
-  - Are bedridden, and have to spend most of the day in bed because of your disability
+  - Are bedridden and have to spend most of the day in bed because of your disability

 To support a claim for increased disability pension benefits based on being housebound, the evidence must show that you: